Chapter 4:

 But I wouldn’t lose.
 Not now.

-I crawled, dragging myself to the guardrail.
+I crawled, pulling myself toward the railing.

 Just a little more.